-There’s a seat in this bar that’s the perfect place to sit if you’ve ever dreamed of being a private investigator in a film noir classic.
+There’s a seat in Black Rock that’s the perfect place to sit if you’ve ever dreamed of being a private investigator in a film noir classic.
 You can recline in your wicker-weaved chair, or rest your forearms on the cold marble table.
 Take a contemplative draught from the glass in front of you and sneer: “When a woman loves you like that, she can love you with every card in the deck and then pull a knife across your throat the next morning”.
 Or something similarly uplifting.
 We didn’t get that table at first.
 Not this time.
 The pub up the street had been evacuated for a fire alarm – something to investigate perhaps, leaving the small ground floor room fuller than strictly comfortable with a parade of military officers in full No. 1 dress – potential suspects?
-Fortunately there was still room to slouch; reclined like a young Bogart as a crisp pint of Japanese lager and a chaser took the rough edges off a long day.
-We hopped around from table to table as spaces emerged, finally bagging the golden spot after dark as the rest of our party arrived.
-The table replete with cask-aged house old fashioneds, Smokey Cokeys and Tavern Vespers as the shadows lengthened to subsume the mysterious passers-by on Christopher Street.
+Fortunately there was still room to slouch; reclined like a young Humphrey Bogart as a crisp pint of Japanese lager and a chaser took the rough edges off a long day.
+We hopped around from table to table as spaces emerged, finally bagging the golden spot after dark as the rest of our small party arrived.
+The table sat replete with cask-aged house old fashioneds, Smokey Cokeys and Tavern Vespers as the shadows lengthened to subsume the mysterious passers-by on Christopher Street.
 “Sister, I’ve known some pretty hard cases in my time; you make ‘em all look like putty”.
-(9 Christopher St. 020 7247 4580).
+(9 Christopher St. @blackrockbars).
+Read more Bar Tabs here.